jensen-lawrence/Phys490-Project/README.md

 ## Introduction ##

 This project follows the paper  "Improved deep learning techniques in gravitational-wave data analysis" by H. Xia et.
-Al. We will be recreating a convolutional neural network with batch normalization, dropout, and weight decay which classifies signals from spin allifned black hole mergers.
-In addition to this we will construct a bayesian convolutional neural network and compare the results from each netwrok.
+Al. We will be recreating a convolutional neural network with batch normalization, dropout, and weight decay which classifies signals from spin aligned black hole mergers.
+In addition to this we will construct a bayesian convolutional neural network and compare the results from each network.

 ## Packages Used ##
 Built with: